josephsamela/josephsamela.github.io/projects/index.md

 ---

 ## [Elasticsearch-jquery-example](https://josephsamela.github.io/elasticsearch-jquery-example/)
-Dead simple example to POST and GET data from Elasticsearch using jquery!
+The web is a wild place with no instruction manual.
+Some say querying a database is the job of servers.
+I say it's every-man-for-himself - there ain't no model-view-controller gonna hold me down.
+Here's a dead simple example to POST and GET data from Elasticsearch using jquery - directly from the browser.
+Live dangerously.🌵☠️⚡

 ---